nantu-io/ntcore-doc/docs/production.md

 On-Premises is suitable for you if you're experienced in Kubernetes.
 1. **Kubernetes**: A Kubernetes cluster is required to run NTCore in production.
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 You can setup a Kubernetes cluster manually following this [guidance](https://kubernetes.io/docs/setup/production-environment/).

-2. **kubectl**: kubectl is the Kubenetes command line tool that allows you to run commands against Kubernetes clusters.
+2. **kubectl**: kubectl is the Kubernetes command line tool that allows you to run commands against Kubernetes clusters.
 Follow this [guidance](https://kubernetes.io/docs/tasks/tools/) to install kubectl, and this [guidance](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to configure kubectl to communicate with your Kubernetes cluster.
 Run the below command to confirm if kubectl is configured properly.
 ```
 kubectl version
 ```